 Children need to be provided with meaningful opportunities to share their experiences, views and hopes about their school.
 We know that the school day is jam-packed and that adding even more to the workload may seem daunting, but involving children early means that we don’t miss out on what is actually going on.
 Children need to know that it is safe and that it is important for them to express their views on what happens at school.
 They need to know that what they say is valued and will be listened to and considered.

 Schools with a strong commitment to pupil voice have reported many positive outcomes.
-These include a reduction in exclusions, better behaviour, better relationships across the whole-school community, and improving attainment and attendance – all of which can also improve Ofsted ratings.
+These include a reduction in exclusions, better behaviour, better relationships across the whole-school community, and improving attainment and attendance – all of which can also improve your school’s rating by the school inspectorate.

 What does it look like in practice and how can we work towards it?